Welcome to the River Misbourne Project

 Blocked doorway in St Mary's Church

-However the main manor, given to Geoffrey de Mandeville, must correspond to the one based at Bury Farm
+However according to the Domesday Book (see Ref.
+1), the main manor given to Geoffrey de Mandeville must correspond to the one based at Bury Farm and it’s reasonable to speculate that Thurston Mantle may have given his name to Mantles Green Farm (see Ref.
+2).

 The Domesday Book reference